 Many weddings feature the traditional father-daughter dance but why not take it a step further to make it one to remember?
 If dad’s got two left feet, perhaps you can spend some quality time together by attending dance lessons prior to the big day, whether to learn to dance a bit better or maybe even pull off a choreographed routine.
 Or you can surprise them with the song you dance to by selecting a sentimental song you both have a connection to.

 Ask Him to Officiate

 First looks with your soon-to-be spouses have become a popular way to share a special moment together privately prior to walking down the aisle.
 So why not consider having a separate first look with your dad?
-He’ll probably be pacing the halls and biting his nails waiting to see his little girl all dolled up for her big day anyway.
-By setting aside a few minutes for a prewedding moment with him, too, you’ll not only create a memory that will last a lifetime, but it’s also a great photo op!
+They'll probably be pacing the halls waiting to see you all dolled up for your big day anyway.
+By setting aside a few minutes for a prewedding moment, you’ll not only create a memory that will last a lifetime, but it’s also a great photo op!

 An Unexpected Shout-Out

 Many times fathers of the bride will read a speech at the rehearsal dinner or at the wedding itself while welcoming guests and sharing memories and words of wisdom.
 Why not turn the tables a bit, and instead give your dad a special shout-out, too?
 You and your fiancé may want to take a moment to thank all of your parents, or anyone who made your special day possible and memorable—just a minute or two of time to verbalize your love and appreciation could mean the world.

 This may take just a little bit of planning, but it’s a fun and creative way to make dad feel special post-wedding.
 With the help of a sneaky photographer, create a sign or prop that says something super sentimental, such as “I loved you first.”
 Or something short and sweet that says it all: “Thanks, Dad!”